suriya2318/AI-FinCatTransaction/README.md

 •	Chart.js – Renders feature contribution and explainability charts in the browser UI.

 •	HTML/CSS/Bootstrap – Builds the responsive and modern frontend layout for the user interface.

+## 3. System Architecture (One-to-Two Line Explanations)

+### Dataset Generation and Ingestion – Collects raw or synthetic transaction strings and stores them locally to build a customizable training dataset.

+### Preprocessing & Vectorization – Cleans input text and converts it into TF-IDF numerical vectors that the ML model can understand.

+### Model Training – Uses a Linear SVM classifier to learn patterns and boundaries between transaction categories.

+### Evaluation – Produces confusion matrices and F1-score reports to measure classification performance and ensure transparency.

+### Explainability – Extracts feature importance signals from model coefficients to show why a prediction was made.

+### Inference API – A Flask-based prediction endpoint that returns real-time category and confidence scores.

+### Local Web UI – A browser interface enabling users to categorize transactions, view explanations, and interact with the system.

+### Human Feedback Loop – Stores user-corrected labels into feedback.csv to continuously refine and improve the model.

+### Retraining Capability – Allows new training sessions that incorporate user feedback, enabling adaptive and ever-improving performance.